dimanikulin/dimanikulin/README.md

 My name is **Dmytro [Nikulin](./SecondNameHistory.md)** and I have **25** of years of expereince as Software Developer/Lead.
 Please see [this](./MyExperience.md) for more details.

+As for now I have 3 diplomas from **NaUKMA**, **EPAM SCHOOL of Digital Engineering** and **Kharkiv State Academy of Railway Transport**.
+Please see [this](https://github.com/dimanikulin#education) for more details.

+During education in NAUKMA, we were given free access to https://www.coursera.org/ and so we could choose any from 5K cources.
+Also during education in NAUKMA, we were given free access to Cisco Learning Platform.
+Please find all them in the section [Certificates](https://github.com/dimanikulin#certificates) and [Cources](https://github.com/dimanikulin#courses).

 I have expertise in following domains: **Billing systems**, **Embedded systems**, **Mobile applications**, **Media**, **Healthcare**, **Communication**, **Geoinformatics**, **Railways**.

 I have a deep understanding of **Microsoft OS** programming and extensive experience with cross-platform programming.